 Survivor describes Minnesota fatal medical helicopter crash

 BAXTER, Minn.
-(AP) — The survivor of a fatal medical helicopter crash in Minnesota has told investigators the pilot reported foggy conditions on approach to the airport and that they needed to go around.
+(AP) — A paramedic who survived a fatal medical helicopter crash in Minnesota has told investigators the pilot reported foggy conditions on approach to the airport and that they needed to go around.
 He then noticed the helicopter spin to the right and hit the ground.

 But the preliminary report from the National Transportation Safety Board Thursday drew no conclusions on what caused the North Memorial Health helicopter to crash at the Brainerd airport June 28.
 The crash killed pilot Tim McDonald and nurse Deb Schott and seriously injured paramedic Josh Duda.